brianpark0415/adl-uni-north-terrace-accessibility/README.md

 ### Viewing Alternative Routes

-Click "Compare Alternatives" to see multiple route options side-by-side, each optimized for different criteria.
+Click "Compare Alternatives" to see multiple route options side-by-side, each optimised for different criteria.

 ### Contributing Data